Copper mining in Michigan: Native American

 Native Americans were the first to mine and work the copper of Lake Superior and the Keweenaw Peninsula of northern Michigan between 5000 BCE and 1200 BCE.
 The natives used this copper to produce tools.
 Archaeological expeditions in the Keweenaw Peninsula and Isle Royale revealed the existence of copper producing pits and hammering stones which were used to work the copper.
 Some authors have suggested that as much as 1.5 billion pounds of copper was extracted during this period, but some archaeologists consider such high figures as "ill-constructed estimates" and that the actual figure is unknown.
-Archaeologist Susan Martin wrote that "“The competent excavation of many prehistoric archaeological sites in the Lake Superior basin reveals the continuous use of copper throughout the prehistoric time range, in association with all of the other items of material culture (projectile points, pottery and the like) that are without a doubt the products of native technologies.
+Archaeologist Susan Martin wrote that "The competent excavation of many prehistoric archaeological sites in the Lake Superior basin reveals the continuous use of copper throughout the prehistoric time range, in association with all of the other items of material culture (projectile points, pottery and the like) that are without a doubt the products of native technologies.
 Many of these sites have been dated reliably by radiocarbon means....
-Clearly, copper-working continues up until the years of aboriginal contact with seventeenth-century Europeans.
-The speculators could at least acknowledge these facts rather than pretend that the association of copper with indigenous people doesn’t exist.”
+Clearly, copper-working continues up until the years of aboriginal contact with seventeenth-century Europeans."

-By the time the first European explorers arrived, the area was the home of the Chippewa people, who did not mine copper.
-According to Chippewa traditions, they had much earlier supplanted the original miners.
+By the time the first European explorers arrived, the area was the home of the Ojibwe people, who did not mine copper.
+According to Ojibwe traditions, they had much earlier supplanted the original miners.
 The first written account of copper in Michigan was given by French missionary Claude Allouez in 1667.
 He noted that Indians of the Lake Superior region prized copper nuggets that they found there.
 Indians guided missionary Claude Dablon to the Ontonagon Boulder, a 1.5-ton piece of native copper along the Ontonagon River.
 When American prospectors arrived in the 1840s, pieces of copper were found in streams or on the ground.

 Douglass Houghton's 1841 copper report, followed by the Treaty of La Pointe in 1843, the publicity of the Ontonagon Boulder back east, and a federal mineral land office at Copper Harbor kicked off the mine rush.

 The copper pits abandoned by Native Americans led early miners to most of the first successful mines.
 "All the principal ore deposits were thus known before 1900, and each was discovered in exposures at or close to grass roots."